The Karate Kid

 Ending Explained: The Karate Kid

-The final moments of The Karate Kid reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Karate Kid reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Karate Kid?